Kristina01111000/lavendersite/README.md

 list of options in the search with returns, given table limited to cny region, zone, moisture content, sunlight, topography include link for people to figure out their zone

-To Research:
-- quick books wordpress plugin, easy export or automatic

 Waiting on Janet:
 - podcast won't be ready until feb/march